Meet our Teachers

-Critiquing and making films is one of her greatest passions and she is thoroughly enjoying teaching the filmic tradition to International Baccalaureate students at Cobham Hall.
+Critiquing and making films is one of her greatest passions and she is thoroughly enjoying teaching the filmic tradition to students at Cobham Hall.
 She also feels privileged to be able to work in an environment which is so culturally diverse, yet rich in tradition.

 Ms Julia West - Head of English Faculty

 Miss West read a degree in Modern History at Queen’s College, Oxford which included the specialism Literature and Politics in Early Modern England.
 Whilst studying at Oxford she was president of the Eglesfield Players Drama society, performing as Maria in a spoof version of The Sound of Music and as a ‘Jet Girl’ in West Side Story.
 As well as loving creative performance, it was people that fascinated her most; how they acted, what they felt, and how they expressed themselves.
 This influenced her decision to transfer to English and Drama for her PGCE at Sheffield University.